JVandenildo/small-projects/README.md

 # About

-This project has small programs with random ideas.
+This project has small programs with random ideas (from the wild world web or some personal stuff).
 Just seeing if they work.
 Some random ideas for later:

 - Binary convert;